-By comparing the reviews of brokers and analyzing their reputation, you will be able to make an informed decision as to which broker to choose.
+By comparing the reviews of brokers and analyzing their reputation, you will be able to make an informed decision on which broker you should choose.

 Another aspect of the broker that you need to consider carefully is the trading platforms that a broker is offering.
 Usually, the best brokers in the business will give you multi-platform access i.e. the ability to execute trade orders from anywhere and from any device.

-All the brokers that we have included in our list will allow you to trade on the most popular trading platforms i.e. MT4 & MetaTrader 5.
-Metatrader includes numerous tools & features like charting, technical analysis tools, news feed, Expert Advisors & multi device support.
+All the brokers that we have included in our list will allow you to trade on the most popular forex trading platforms i.e. MT4 & MetaTrader 5.
+MetaTrader includes numerous tools & features like charting, technical analysis tools, news feed, Expert Advisors & multi device support.

 Normally, the brokers will list all their available platforms on their website.
 And it matters to check it!

-For example, many traders in Nigeria prefer Metatrader 4 platform over others.
-But some of the brokers like Plus500 for instance does not offer Metatrader, they instead only have their own propreitary platform for traders.
+For example, many traders in Nigeria prefer MetaTrader 4 platform over others.
+But some of the brokers like Plus500 & eToro for instance do not offer MetaTrader, both these brokers they instead only have their own proprietary platforms for traders.

 So, you should check out this information before signing up, whether the platform of your choice is available or not.
 But if you are comfortable using proprietary platforms by brokers too, then you should not be too concerned.